ofiore/Thesis/Data/README.md

 + ClusrankNatvsWorld.csv: Data was from NatvsWorld.csv (found in Archive folder) to be able to be used by the clusrank R functions.
 Each athlete was given a number 1-11 (numbers are not important) and the column 'Year' was coded as 1 if the observation took place at a national championships and 2 if at the World Championships.
 This data was difficult to find as it is not centrally located; each country records their data differently and often times in their native language and we could not find data for many countries.
-Attached below are the links to the data as of September 2023.
+Here are the links to the data as of September 2023:

 + [France](https://bases.athle.fr/asp.net/liste.aspx?frmbase=lives&frmmode=1&frmespace=0&frmcompetition=264985&frmepreuvem=110m+Haies+(106)+%2f+TCM&frmtour=7&frmserie=)
 + [Britain](https://www.watchathletics.com/page/3278/results-british-athletics-championships-2022)